ANALYSIS-Scottish banks plan quietly as independence debate gets louder

 Both banks declined to comment on the matter.

-But Business Secretary Vince Cable said this week that RBS would "inevitably" move its headquarters to London from Edinburgh in the event of independence, citing the greater stability offered by Britain's established financial system and regulation.
+But Business Secretary Vince Cable has said that RBS would "inevitably" move its headquarters to London from Edinburgh in the event of independence, citing the greater stability offered by Britain's established financial system and regulation.

 RBS and Lloyds, a third-owned by British taxpayers after a 20 billion bailout, have stayed out of the debate, stating that the decision is down to the people of Scotland but, behind the scenes, executives have admitted they are concerned about the consequences.